-- F. Prepare two gallons (7.5 liters) of sanitizing solution using a USDA certified grade sanitizing solution.
-Sanitize all removed parts, then air dry. - G. Check Hose Service Record decal to determine if hose reposition or replacement is required at this time. - H. Reassemble both hose assemblies per the diagram located on the inside of the cab door.
-Reconnect assemblies to the pump and discharge hose, using the clamps.
-(Refer to Section 2.5 Mix Pump). - Sanitize assembled machine as per instructions outlined in Section 3.9.
+- G. Check the Hose Service Record decal to determine if a hose reposition or a hose replacement is required. - H. Reassemble both hose assemblies per the diagram located on the inside of the cab door.
+Reconnect the assemblies to the pump hose and the discharge hose, using the clamps.
+(Refer to Section 2.5 Mix Pump). - I. Sanitize assembled machine as per instructions outlined in Section 3.9.